 3. Genes Helping Submerged Plants

-Researchers at the Stockholm University in Sweden discovered the function of the PLD gene that helps plants to survive hypoxia (oxygen deficiency) when they are underwater.
+Researchers at Stockholm University in Sweden discovered the function of the PLD gene that helps plants to survive hypoxia (oxygen deficiency) when they are underwater.
 During such conditions, special genes turn on the expression of other genes to help defend the plant.
-PLD is one of such genes which encodes the enzyme phospholipase D. During the study, the researchers used PLD mutant plants along with the wild-type plants in a simulated flood environment.
+PLD is one of such genes that encodes the enzyme phospholipase D. The researchers used PLD mutant plants along with the wild-type plants in a simulated flood environment.
 Then it was observed that the mutant plants, when deprived of oxygen, turned yellow and died while the wild-type plants survived the simulated condition.

 4. Discovery of New Gene Causing Hair Loss

 Scientists have deciphered a new gene responsible for the rare form of hereditary hair loss known as Hypotrichosis simplex in which individuals experience hair loss and thinning of hair shaft starting in early childhood.
 The team of researchers from Germany and Switzerland discovered a mutation in LSS gene encoding for lanosterol synthase, which plays a key role in an alternative metabolic pathway for cholesterol that is vital for hair follicles (where hair roots are formed) and is not related to the blood cholesterol level.
 In a study conducted on three unrelated families of different ancestry, scientists found that all those affected had a mutation in the LSS gene.
 If the LSS gene is not mutated, the associated enzyme is located in the ER in follicle cells.
 Still, if the gene is mutated, the enzyme lanosterol synthase also spreads outside to the cytosol, which is the probable cause of a malfunction.